-The composer Ludwig van Beethoven (1770-1827) was a keen wine lover and a passionate visitor to the this year, He loved walks in nature and the wine bars in the wine villages around Wien, He once remarked to his friend and composer colleague Carl Maria Weber: "I love these parts of the country and the wine taverns."
-In addition to the "Viennese wines," he preferred Ofener mountain wine from Hungary.
-However, the red wine caused him problems, so prescribed his family doctor Gumpoldskirchner from the eponymous community in Lower Austria as medicine.
+The composer Ludwig van Beethoven (1770-1827) was a pronounced wine lover and passionate visitor to the this year, He loved nature walks and the wine bars in the wine villages around Wien, He once remarked to his friend and composer colleague Carl Maria Weber: "I love these parts of the country and the wine taverns."
+In addition to the "Viennese wines", he preferred the Hungarian mountain wine from Hungary.
+The red wine caused him problems, however, so his family doctor prescribed him Gumpoldskirchner from the community of the same name in Lower Austria as medicine.

 He frequently visited wine taverns in the former Vienna suburbs of Heiligenstadt, Grinzing, Sievering and Nussdorf (now the 19th district of Döbling).
 One of his many residences was in Heiligenstadt at Herrengasse 6.
 Here in 1802 he wrote the letter addressed to his brother, but never sent, in which he expressed his despair at his progressing deafness, the "Heiligenstadt Testament".
 Beethoven lived at Pfarrplatz 2 in the summer of 1817 and worked on the famous 9th Symphony.
 The 17th-century, listed building has been preserved unchanged and is home to the well-known Heuriger Mayer at Pfarrplatz and is named "Beethoven House" after the ex-inhabitant.